JakubRybakowski/m5core2-basic-idf/README.md

 - LCD and Touchscreen
   - GUI supported using `lvgl` and `lvgl_esp32_drivers`

-"Out of the box", it will boot to a simple GUI where you can toggle the LED, vibration motor, and 5 V bus power on and off.
+"Out of the box", it will boot to a simple GUI made in squareline studio.

 ![Screenshot - see "Known Issues" wrt.
 CPU usage](screenshot.jpg)

 Building
 --------

 This project builds using ESP-IDF.
-I have been building it with a random git snapshot of ESP-IDF from mid 2020.
-Specifically, the version is reported as:
+I have been building it with a v4.4 ESP-IDF.
 ```
-ESP-IDF v4.2-dev-1099-g38102d0e4
+release/v4.4 836f9875b10f7242b5c53598a50a4b483de47f75
 ```

-I believe it should work with any v4 version (where `idf.py` is used instead of `make`), but I will be happy to receive pull requests to fix the build if there are any issues.

 To build it, in a shell where you have already set up ESP-IDF (i.e. have sourced `export.sh`):